SagarBansal7/Spark-for-Machine-Learning-and-AI/README.md

 ## Process Summary
 1) Preprocessing
-- Load data into DF
+* Load data into DF.
-- Include headers, or column names, in text files
+* Include headers, or column names, in text files.
-- Use inferSchema=True
+* Use inferSchema=True.
-- Use VectorAssembler to create feature vectors
+* Use VectorAssembler to create feature vectors.
-- Use StringIndexer to map from string to numeric indexes
+* Use StringIndexer to map from string to numeric indexes.

-**Building Models**
+2) Building Models
-- Split data into training and test sets
+* Split data into training and test sets.
-- Fit models using training data
+* Fit models using training data.
-- Create predictions by applying a transform to the test data
+* Create predictions by applying a transform to the test data.

-**Validating Models**
+3) Validating Models
-- Use MLib evaluators (MulticlassClassificationEvaluator, RegressionEvaluator)
+* Use MLib evaluators (MulticlassClassificationEvaluator, RegressionEvaluator).
-- Experiment with multiple algorithms
+* Experiment with multiple algorithms.
-- Vary hyperparamenters
+* Vary hyperparamenters.

-For future, we can explore:
+#### For future, explore:
-- MLlib Docs
+* MLlib Docs
-- Kaggle
+* Kaggle
-- AWS Data Sets
+* AWS Data Sets